dermitza/simpleWalletTracker/README.md

 # simpleWalletTracket
-A simple Ethereum wallet tracker implementation for the Avalanche platform
+A simple Ethereum wallet tracker implementation for the Avalanche platform using web3j.